rladiesstl/meetup-nov30-2023/README.md

-# meetup-nov30-2023
+## Materials for the R-Ladies St. Louis Meetup on November 8, 2023

-November 30 R-Ladies St. Louis Meetup: Intro to ChatGPT for R coding
+See intro slides here: https://rladiesstl.github.io/meetup-nov8-2023/#/title-slide